High school (grades 9-12) · Orlando, FL

 What is the racial and ethnic makeup of Mater Academy Narcoossee High School?

-The largest demographic group at Mater Academy Narcoossee High School is Hispanic or Latino at 68.1%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Mater Academy Narcoossee High School is Hispanic or Latino at 68.1% of enrollment, in Orlando, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 50.2/100.

 All federal data sources used on this page